mathnet/mathnet-numerics/README.md

 Installation Instructions
 -------------------------

 The recommended way to get Math.NET Numerics is to use NuGet.
 The following packages are provided and maintained in the public [NuGet Gallery](https://nuget.org/profiles/mathnet/).
-Alternatively you can also download the binaries in Zip packages, available on [CodePlex](http://mathnetnumerics.codeplex.com/releases).

 Core Package: